 We may collect these types of personal information either directly from you, or from third parties from whom you have authorised us to collect personal information.
 We usually collect information directly from individuals when they register to use our online portal.
 We may also collect personal information when you:

 - communicate with us through correspondence, chats, email; or

 - when you share information with us from other social applications, services or websites; or

 - interact with our sites, webforms, services, content and advertising.

 In addition, when you apply for a job or position with us we may collect certain information from you (including your name, contact details, working history and relevant records checks) from any recruitment consultant, your previous employers and others who may be able to provide information to us to assist in our decision on whether or not to make you an offer of employment or engage you under a contract.

-The Privacy Act contains certain exemptions in relation to certain acts undertaken in relation to employee records and related bodies corporate.
-Where appropriate we make use of relevant exemptions in the Act.
+The applicable privacy legislation to which we are subject (See Privacy Legislation below) contain certain exemptions in relation to certain acts undertaken in relation to employee records and related bodies corporate.
+Where appropriate we make use of the relevant exemptions.